tulliolo/mobybolt/guide/mobybolt/index.md

 The isolation of containers is also in terms of **network**: two containers will not be able to communicate with each other unless they are part of the same network.

+{:.note}
+For each defined network, Docker will automatically manage NAT, firewall and port forwarding.

 Docker allows you to create networks of the following types:

 - **external**:
   - for services that require external visibility
+  - these services will be able to reach from the outside
-  - these services will be able to reach or be reached from the outside
+  - these services will be able to be reached from the outside exposing a port

 - **internal**:
   - for services that do not require external connectivity